tytydraco/yessleep/out/Something_Appeared_in_my_Backyard_and_I_dont_think_its_Human.md

 “I don’t understand, I thought you’d be happy with him dead.
 Was I wrong for what I did?”
 He asked almost with a face of innocence.

-How?!
-Could he ask something like that?!
+How could he ask something like that?!
 It’s like he has no understanding of what’s right and what's wrong!

 “What t-the hell are you?!
 Just h-how did you slice him into p-pieces?!”
 I asked, completely overtaken by fear.

 He cocked his head to the side, “What do you mean?
 I’m Charlie, did you already forget?
 And as for him, well it’s not hard to slice a human up as if you are cutting tofu.”